shawnbarton/jdupes-sidecar/README.md

   - Improves performance for large datasets.
   - Ensure you have permissions to read/write the hash database file.
 - **Safety Measures**:
-  - The script prompts for once for initial confirmation in normal mode.
+  - The script prompts once for initial confirmation in normal mode.
   - Includes error handling for file operations and `jdupes` execution.
 - **Dependencies**:
   - Requires `jdupes` to be installed and accessible.